Your guide to the best restaurants in DC’s after-hours hot spot

 If you’re looking to sample some creative cocktails, robust whiskey or select a glass from an extensive wine list, Vinoteca boasts a carefully curated selection of wines, along with bocce on its outdoor patio.

 If you’re looking for snacks and creative cocktails at any hour, then head to Service Bar.
 A rotating list of seasonal cocktails and affordable drinks will keep everyone in your group happy.
 At chef Ryan Ratino's Michelin-starred Bresca, discover a bright-yet-earthy decor and inventive menu that melds tantalizing flavors.
 Think pastrami beets served with whipped feta and dill on rye, foie gras made into “PB&J” and sea urchin linguini with truffles and chili.

 If you're looking for a sweet treat, make sure to check out Ice Cream Jubilee.The beloved ice cream shop is known for its unique flavors like maple rye pecan and sweet potato molasses candy.

 Eat Where Chef Tim Ma Eats

-Spend the day with chef Tim Ma of Kyirisan as he drops by a few of his favorite spots on the U Street Corridor.
-Stoke your appetite and tune in to this Chefs Dish DC foodie adventure as Ma samples global street food at Compass Rose and bites into braised short ribs at District Distilling Co.Check out our guides to all the best places to eat in DC's happening 'hoods.
+Spend the day with chef Tim Ma as he drops by a few of his favorite spots on the U Street Corridor.
+Stoke your appetite and tune in to this Chefs Dish DC foodie adventure as Ma samples global street food at Compass Rose and so much more.